 Hawa Mahal is also known by the name of "Palace of Winds" is one of the most famous places to visit in Jaipur.
 It was built in 1799 by Maharaja Sawai Pratap Singh in the form of the crown of Krishna, the Hindu god.
 Its unique five-stories outside is also equivalent to the honeycomb of the beehive with its 953 small windows called jharokhas that are decorated with elaborate latticework.
-It was built for the wife of the king. so that they can have the glimpse of the everyday life of the city.
-The lattice work on the small windows of the Hawa Mahal was done so that they queens could not be spotted from outside but can see everything clearly from behind it.
+It was built for the wife of the king. so that they can have a glimpse of the everyday life of the city.
+The latticework on the small windows of the Hawa Mahal was done so that the queens could not be spotted from outside but can see everything clearly from behind it.

 It is blended with the different colors of the Rajputana architecture.
-Maharaja Sawai Pratap Singh was a great devotee of Lord Krishna due to which he decided to build Hawa Mahal in the form of crown of Lord Krishna and built is in the shape of honeycomb.
+Maharaja Sawai Pratap Singh was a great devotee of Lord Krishna due to which he decided to build Hawa Mahal in the form of the crown of Lord Krishna and built is in the shape of a honeycomb.

 Maharaja Sawai Pratap Singh built the structure in 1799 which was designed by Lal Chand Ustad.
 The front portion of the building is like a honeycomb web of a beehive which is built with a number of small windows.

 It is a veritable mass of semi-octagonal bays, which gives the monument its single frontage.
 The Hawa Mahal was built on another purpose of keeping the Queens and other royal women in “purdah” but still, they can see the external activities.

-The craftsmanship of the fort of a fusion of Hindu Rajput architecture and the Islamic Mughal architecture; the Rajput style of architecture can be seen in the domed canopies, channeled pillars, lotus and floral patterns, and the Islamic style is evident in its stone tile latticework work and curves which are as renowned for its similarity with the Panch Mahal which is known as the palace of winds of Fatehpur Sikri.
+The craftsmanship of the fort of a fusion of Hindu Rajput architecture and the Islamic Mughal architecture; the Rajput style of architecture can be seen in the domed canopies, channeled pillars, lotus, and floral patterns, and the Islamic style is evident in its stone tile latticework work and curves which are as renowned for its similarity with the Panch Mahal which is known as the palace of winds of Fatehpur Sikri.

 An archaeological museum is also housed in this courtyard.
 Almost every season of every morning people from around the world, go to see the magnificent Hawa Mahal in Jaipur.

 It opens into a large courtyard, which has double storied buildings on three sides, with the Hawa Mahal enclosing it on the east side.